afeinman/sublimetext-balsamiq/README.md

 sublimetext-balsamiq
 ====================

-Sublimt Text 3 syntax language for Balsamiq markup
+Sublimt Text 3 syntax language for Balsamiq markup.
+The text-based stuff that looks a bit like Markdown, not the XML underneath.

+I often find myself editing Grids and other large text-based bits of Balsamiq markup in SublimeText, and then painstakingly trying to find the missing underscore or extra tab.
+This helps with that.

+Enjoy!